Franz Hunolt: Work

 Hunolt's great collection of sermons is still widely used.
 No fewer than six folio editions of the original work appeared between 1740 and 1813.
 After the latter date, versions in more modern German began to be published; one in twenty-five volumes appeared at Ratisbon, 1842–47; another modern version appeared about the same time at Graz, in twenty-four volumes.
-There have been several editions of both the Ratisbon version and the Graz, while abridgements and selected sermons have frequently been published, and are frequently republished with much success.
-Universally esteemed, the work was translated in Dutch, French, and Polish; an English version in twelve volumes was completed in 1898.
+There have been several editions of both the Ratisbon version and the Graz, while abridgements and selected sermons have been frequently republished.
+It has been translated in Dutch, French, and Polish; an English version in twelve volumes was completed in 1898.

-Hunolt's idea was to treat the entire field of morals in his sermons thoroughly and completely.
 Each of the six volumes contains seventy-two sermons, and the various divisions in each volume are indicated by sub-titles, such as "The Christian Attitude towards Life"; "The Wicked Christian"; "The Penitent Christian"; "The Good Christian"; "The Last End of Christians"; "The Christian's Model".
-This prodigious mass of material is distributed most appropriately over the entire ecclesiastical year.
-How popular, and at the same time profound, Hunolt's expositions are, is best proved by the fact that numerous excerpts are included in all anthologies and textbooks of religious rhetoric as standard.
-A competent critic (Kraus) has eulogized Hunolt's sermons in the following words: "At a time when German pulpit oratory had degenerated into utter bad taste and brainless insipidity, these sermons are distinguished by noble simplicity, pure Christian sentiment, and genuine apostolic ideas no less than by the felicitous use of Holy Writ, abundance of thought and pregnant language."
-And finally, we must call attention to the cultural value of Hunolt's work especially for the district of Trier, inasmuch as we may gather therefrom a fairly correct picture of life in the Trier of his day.
+This material is distributed across the ecclesiastical year.

+Franz Xaver Kraus describes Hunolt's sermons as follows: "At a time when German pulpit oratory had degenerated into utter bad taste and brainless insipidity, these sermons are distinguished by noble simplicity, pure Christian sentiment, and genuine apostolic ideas no less than by the felicitous use of Holy Writ, abundance of thought and pregnant language."